Is a Cochlear Implant Right for My Child?

 - If your child can receive a significant benefit from hearing aids, they are likely the better solution.

-- If your child's hearing loss comes from somewhere other than the inner ear, a cochlear malformation, or the absence of the hearing nerve, an alternative solution might be more effective.
+- If your child's hearing loss comes from somewhere other than the inner ear, or the absence of the hearing nerve, an alternative solution might be more effective.

 - To gain the greatest hearing benefit from a CI, it is important for children to have full support from their family and to participate in rehabilitation programs.
 If a family cannot commit to participation in a rehabilitation program, other options besides a CI may need to be considered.